Leander Paes: 2016

 On 3 June 2016, Leander Paes completed his Career Grand Slam in mixed by winning the 2016 French Open with Hingis, thus joining an elite league of players.
-He broke Davidson's record for most men's titles.
-Paes qualified for the 2016 Summer Olympics in Men's Doubles and partnered with Rohan Bopanna.
+He broke Davidson's record for most Grand Slam mixed doubles titles.
+Paes qualified for the 2016 Summer Olympics in Men's doubles and partnered with Rohan Bopanna.
 They lost in the first round to the Polish pair of Marcin Matkowski and Łukasz Kubot.
 He later paired up with Andre Begemann, where they reached the final in the Winston-Salem Open.
 This pair lost in the first round of the 2016 US Open.
 He turned up for the Davis Cup against Spain with Saketh Myneni, losing to Rafael Nadal and Marc López in 4 sets.

 2017

-Paes played in the 2017 season with his 111th partner, Andre Sa.
+Paes played in the 2017 season with his 111th partner, André Sá.
 The duo lost to the Indian pair of Purav Raja and Divij Sharan in the first round of Aircel Chennai Open in straight sets.
 With this loss, Paes moved down to 64th in doubles ranks.
 Though India won their Davis Cup tie against New Zealand, Paes and his last-minute partner, Vishnu Vardhan, lost to the New Zealanders Artem Sitak/Michael Venus.
 Paes and Rohan Bopanna were kept as reserves by new, non-playing captain Mahesh Bhupathi for the tie against Uzbekistan.
 Eventually, Paes was dropped from the final four, which created controversy.
 Paes reached the semis of the Dubai Open and at Delray Beach.
 Paes then played a series of challenger events, never getting his ranking above 49th.
 He played with Adil Shamasdin, Scott Lipsky, and Purav Raja.
-It was the first time since 1996 that Paes failed to win a title or reach the final at an ATP tour event in a season.